bgilbert/mintmark/README.md

 - Blockquotes, rendered as indent
 - Horizontal rules, rendered by cutting the paper
-- Arbitrary 1-bit images, specified as ASCII art in code blocks with the `bitmap` language identifier
+- Arbitrary 1-bit images, specified as ASCII art in code blocks with the `bitmap` language identifier.
+Supported keywords: `bold`
 - Images in plain PNM format, specified as code blocks with the `image` language identifier
 - Images in JPEG, PNG, WebP, or raw PNM format, specified as base64-encoded images in code blocks with the `image base64` language identifier.
 JPEG and PNG require the `jpeg` and `png` features, respectively, which are enabled by default.
-- QR codes, specified as code blocks with the `qrcode` language identifier
+- QR codes, specified as code blocks with the `qrcode` language identifier.
+  Supported keywords: `base64`, `bold`
-- Code128 code set B barcodes, specified as code blocks with the `code128` language identifier
+- Code128 code set B barcodes, specified as code blocks with the `code128` language identifier.
+Supported keywords: `bold`

 ### Image features